The Emerald Ash Borer: An Invasive and Destructive Insect

 The emerald ash borer is an Asian species native to China, Japan, Taiwan, Korea, Mongolia and the Russian Far East.— Natural Resources Canada

 It's thought that the emerald ash borer was transported from Asia to North America inside wooden packing crates in cargo ships or in the wood used to stabilize the items that were being transported.
-The beetle has killed tens of millions of ash trees in Southeastern Michigan, as well as trees in other states and in the provinces of Ontario and Quebec in Canada.
+The beetle has killed tens of millions of ash trees in Southeastern Michigan as well as trees in other states and in the provinces of eastern Canada.

 Humans brought the beetles to North America and are now playing a major role in the spread of the insect.
 The beetle larvae are being distributed inside firewood and nursery logs that are moved out of an infected region.
 Dr. Deborah McCullough is an entomologist at Michigan State University.
 As she says in the last video in this article, the emerald ash borer problem is a "human driven disaster".
 She also says that the beetle "has become the most destructive forest insect ever to invade North America".